GuiloScion/PhotoModelingStudio/replit.md

-# 3D Modeling Studio
+# 3D Scanner and Visualizer

 ## Overview

-This is an advanced 3D modeling application built as a web-based CAD/3D modeling studio with photogrammetry capabilities.
-The application allows users to create, manipulate, and export 3D models while providing professional-grade modeling tools and a photo-to-3D conversion feature.
+This is a streamlined 3D scanning and visualization application focused on photo-to-3D conversion and model viewing.
+The application allows users to upload photos, convert them to 3D models using photogrammetry, visualize the results, and export models in various formats.
+The interface is simplified for easy use with view-only 3D display.

 ## System Architecture